claranet/claranet-azure-pre-configuration/README.md

 # Important notes

-If the given service principal name already exists, the script will re-use the existing one but reset its secret.
+If the given service principal name already exists, the script will re-use the existing one.

 # How to use it